ppy/osu-wiki/news/2026/2026-07-04-featured-artist-track-updates-summer-2026.md

 Too many things come to mind when reading [**Akiri**](https://osu.ppy.sh/beatmaps/artists/401)'s name.
 They're an experienced [circle clicker and key smasher](https://osu.ppy.sh/users/19587411), they won last year's [Locus](/wiki/Contests/Locus/2025) contest with the song [*Vespera Stella*](https://osu.ppy.sh/beatmapsets/2412328), and most relevant to today, they're a Featured Artist with nearly *92* tracks on their listing alone! **9** of those tracks are fresh for 2026, one of which already has a Ranked map!

-Alternatively, the first thing that comes to mind about [**Akiri**](https://osu.ppy.sh/beatmaps/artists/401) might be something about a far away tree.
+Alternatively, the first thing that comes to mind about [**Akiri**](https://osu.ppy.sh/beatmaps/artists/401) might be something about a far-away tree.
 You should keep those thoughts to yourself though.

 - [**Akiri feat.
 Celadon - Project: Spacefarers**](https://osu.ppy.sh/beatmapsets/2462810) mapped by [Mir](https://osu.ppy.sh/users/8688812)
 - **Akiri - ATOMIC RAILGUN**